1234 (Feist song): Chart performance

 Since its digital release, "1234" peaked at number four on the US Hot Digital Songs chart.
-The single also reached number eight on the US Hot 100, number 10 on the US Pop 100, and number 34 on the US Modern Rock Tracks chart.
+The single also reached number eight on the US Hot 100 the week of October 13, 2007, number 10 on the US Pop 100, and number 34 on the US Modern Rock Tracks chart.
 As of July 25, 2011, "1234" had sold 1.2 million downloads in the US.
 The single's unexpected success led to its release worldwide.
 In the UK it proved to be a huge hit, making the top 10 and peaking at number eight.
 It had a very successful release in Canada, making it to number two.
 The song also entered the top 10 in several European countries.
 The single's success made Feist famous globally and boosted sales of her other releases.
 It also managed to debut at number 67 on the Australian ARIA Singles Chart, as digital tracks were counted towards chart positions from November 5, 2007, onwards in Australia.
 It later entered the top 50 of the chart in late December and peaked at number 36.
 It also ranked number 34 in the Triple J Hottest 100.
+In April 2023, the single was certified gold by the British Phonographic Industry (BPI) for 400,000 sales and streams.

 In the April 28, 2008, episode of The Colbert Report where she was a guest, Feist said that she had planned to offer "1234" as the official campaign theme for Stephen Colbert's Presidential bid, before he dropped out.

-As of 2017 the single has been certified silver by BPI for 200,000 sold copies.